docling-project/docling-eval/docs/multi_label_pixel_layout_evaluations.md

 Table 2: Collapsed matrix computed for Background and non-Background classes

-The collapsed confusion matrix and its derivatives, collapsed recall/precision/F1, allow the evaluation across layout resolutions with incompatible classes.
+The collapsed confusion matrix and its derivatives - collapsed recall/precision/F1 -, allow the evaluation across layout resolutions with different class taxonomies.

 ## Implementation

+TODO: Make an illustration how the bit-packed encoding works.

 We use a bit‑packed encoding to represent multi‑label layout resolutions for up to 63 classes plus the Background class.
 Each pixel is stored as a single 64‑bit unsigned integer; the i‑th class is encoded by setting bit i.